SevenCenturies/sdl-mandelbrot/README.md

 It's an efficient implementation along with a user interaction by the keyboard allowing zooming and moving throughout the set.

 To build just run `make` and it should do the job.
-The prerequisites are a C compiler, Make and SDL development libraries.
+The prerequisites are a working NDless environment with a recent SDL development library.
+I retrieved the changes by hexane360 to the nSDL and the mouse pointer is working fine.

 To know more about the Mandelbrot Set please check the [Wikipedia Article](http://en.wikipedia.org/wiki/Mandelbrot_Set)